-But Akizuki, his 20 employees and 70 patients in the Uragami Daichi hospital didn’t experience radiation sickness.
+But Akizuki, his 20 employees and 70 patients in the Uragami Daiichi hospital didn’t experience radiation sickness.
 He attributed their tolerance of high levels of radiation to drinking miso soup every day.

 After the Chernobyl Nuclear Power Plant disaster in 1986, Europeans bought truckloads of miso from Japan, according to the Japan Federation of Miso Manufactures Cooperative, believing it would reduce their risk of getting cancer.
 In the 2000s, researcher Hiromatsu Watanabe at Hiroshima University linked eating miso to reduced risks of colon, lung, breast and liver tumors in a population of rats exposed to radiation.